101 Content Ideas to Grow Your Audience

 Content Idea 26.
 3 second video

-If you’ve created video before, all you need to do is edit out a good line into a free standing 3 – 10 second video.
+If you’ve created a video before, all you need to do is edit out a good line into a free-standing 3 – 10-second video.
 Make sure you pick a goo aline that keep your audience wanting more.
 You can create it by simply recording it through your phone or editing it in iMovie or Movavi for PC.

 Create a 3-second video to share on Instagram, Facebook and any platform that will take it.